|2014-2015 à 2015-2016||Stagiaire postdoctoral-e, Éthique fondamentale|

 |30 janvier 2015||« Outline of a new approach to epistemic peer disagreement »|

 My main research interests are in epistemology and the philosophy of language.
-I have worked and still work on the problem of epistemic peer disagreement, the debate between semantic contextualism and relativism, and the phenomenon of apparent faultless disagreement.
+I have worked on the problem of epistemic peer disagreement, the debate between semantic contextualism and relativism, and the phenomenon of apparent faultless disagreement.

-The research project I will carry out as a postdoctoral fellow at CRÉ, GRIN, and McGill University, titled “Disagreement and Normativity” and supervised by Professor Andrew Reisner and Professor Yves Bouchard, focuses on the so-called epistemological argument from disagreement which, roughly put, says that the discovery of a disagreement with an equally informed and thoughtful individual requires us to suspend judgement about the targeted issue.
-I aim to offer a new understanding of the challenge raised by the epistemological argument, and to propose an account of the epistemic significance of disagreement which does not result in a sceptical view.
-I will therefore apply my new account to moral disagreement.
+The research project I carried out as a postdoctoral fellow at CRÉ, GRIN, and McGill University, titled “Disagreement and Normativity” and supervised by Professor Andrew Reisner and Professor Yves Bouchard, focused on the so-called epistemological argument from disagreement which, roughly put, says that the discovery of a disagreement with an equally informed and thoughtful individual requires us to suspend judgement about the targeted issue.
+I aimed to offer a new understanding of the challenge raised by the epistemological argument, and to propose an account of the epistemic significance of disagreement which does not result in a sceptical view.

 I am also interested in some issues at the intersection between moral epistemology and social epistemology.
-During my postdoctoral fellowship at CRÉ I aim to develop this interest by focusing on moral expert testimony and exploring to what extent, if any, one should defer to an alleged moral expert.
+During my postdoctoral fellowship at CRÉ I developped this interest by focusing on moral expert testimony and exploring to what extent, if any, one should defer to an alleged moral expert.

 I graduated from Bologna University in March 2009 by writing a dissertation on semantic contextualism under Professor Eva Picardi’s supervision.
 During my undergraduate studies I spent a year as an Erasmus exchange student in Paris (Sorbonne) and I specialised mostly in the philosophy of language.